qguv/mtk/README.md

 Tap to switch screens; hold to return to the main menu.
 Low beep when cycling through; high beep when returning to the first element.
 The following information is displayed on screen at each press:

-  - Made by: Quint Guvernator
+  - Made by: Quint Guvernator [github qguv/mtk](https://github.com/qguv/mtk)
-  - Made at: revspace.nl Hackerspace Den Haag
+  - Made at: [revspace.nl](http://revspace.nl) Hackerspace Den Haag
   - Return to: Stamkartstraat 117 2521EK Den Haag

 ## Development todo